anyone2/IndigoPlugin-Voice-Monkey/README.md

 - Enter a Yes or No Question in the provided field.

-**NOTE: To skip the execution of any Action Group, leave the selection at '- select an item -', or manually select '- select an action group -**
+**NOTE: To skip the execution of any Action Group, leave the selection at '- select an item -'**,
+**or manually select '- select an action group -'**

 - In the fields, **'If the Response is Yes'** and **'If the Response is No'**, select an action group to execute, based on the response given to the question